 The Microsoft SQL Server training covers all aspects of Microsoft’s premier database system for all kinds of enterprises.
 The courses, which can lead to Microsoft SQL Server certifications, focus on areas such as SQL Server adaministration, database management and querying, and performance-tuning and optimizing SQL databases.

 Microsoft SQL Server Training

 Using these products effectively is a critical piece of everyone’s work-related skills.
-If you are not certain which level of course to attend, please contact us for a free online assessment.
+Feel free to contact us if you are unsure which level of course to attend.

 *A minimum of 2 students are required for most courses.
 Private sessions are available.

 Many organizations use databases to store their most critical information: the information that manages their day-to-day operations.
 After the data is stored in databases, however, it is useless unless you can retrieve it for further business analysis.
 One example of a database management system is Microsoft SQL Server 2012.
 The language you use to retrieve information from SQL Server 2012 databases is the Structured Query Language (SQL).
 This course, SQL Querying: Fundamentals, will teach you to use SQL as a tool to retrieve the information you need from databases.

 In the course SQL Querying: Fundamentals, you learned the basics of SQL querying.
 Now that you have a foundation in how to query databases, you will learn in this course how to identify and use advanced querying techniques.
 In addition, you might find that you need to perform tasks such as modifying the structure of a table; inserting, updating, or deleting data; and indexing tables to optimize query performance.
 In this course, you will learn how to complete these tasks and more.